The quantized walled Brauer algebra and mixed tensor space: The action of oriented tangles

 Assume first, that $S$ is of type $e$.
-By changing the orientation of crossings, we may assume the following: If $s_1$ is the strand in $T$ ending in $b_{\rho}$ or $b_{\rho+1}$, $s_2$ is the strand in $T$ starting at the other vertex and $k'$ is the label of the starting vertex of $s_1$ when the vertices of $T$ are labeled by $(\mathbf i,\mathbf j)$, then $T$ is descending with respect to some total ordering compatible with $(\mathbf i,\mathbf j_{k',k'})$ such that the starting vertices of $s_1$ and $s_2$ are adjacent in this ordering.
+By changing the orientation of crossings, we may assume the following: Let $s_1$ be the strand in $T$ ending in $b_{\rho}$ or $b_{\rho+1}$, $s_2$ the strand in $T$ starting at the other vertex and $k'$ the label of the starting vertex of $s_1$ when the vertices of $T$ are labeled by $(\mathbf i,\mathbf j)$.
+We assume that $T$ is descending with respect to $(\mathbf i,\mathbf j_{k',k'})$ such that the starting vertices of $s_1$ and $s_2$ are adjacent in this ordering.